intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 The only exception to this rule occurs when the application uses the C++ attribute `[[sycl::requires()]]`.
-When the application decorates a kernel or device function with this attribute, it is an assertion that the kernel or device function is expected to use *only* the features listed by the attribute.
+When the application decorates a kernel or device function with this attribute, it is an assertion that the kernel or device function is allowed to use only those optional features which are listed by the attribute.
 Therefore, the front-end compiler must issue a diagnostic if the kernel or device function uses any other optional kernel features.